alfredbaudisch/elixir_nsq_timeout_test/README.md

 elixir_nsq timeout tests
 ===

-Sample code to validate timeouts with NSQ Publishers and Consumers as per this issue: [https://github.com/wistia/elixir_nsq/issues/3](Timeouts on both Consumers and Producers).
+Sample code to validate timeouts with NSQ Publishers and Consumers as per this issue: [Timeouts on both Consumers and Producers](https://github.com/wistia/elixir_nsq/issues/3).

 How to run
 ==